-- The majority of properties match certain patterns - If ... then ..., Never ..., After ..., Before ... - Occurrence/order of states/events in given scope - More complex requirements composed from simpler ones - These properties can be formalized if the basic patterns can be captured using a formal language - Absence, universality, existence, precedence, response - Temporal scope (globally, after, before) - Formalization of requirements helps - Verification of design: exhaustive analysis of executions - Test evaluation, runtime monitoring: components can be automatically generated - Applied formalism: Temporal logic
+- The majority of properties match certain patterns - If ... then ..., Never ..., After ..., Before ... - Occurrence/ordering of states/events in given scope - More complex requirements composed from simpler ones - These properties can be formalized if the basic patterns can be captured using a formal language - Absence, universality, existence, precedence, response - Temporal scope (globally, after, before) - Formalization of requirements helps - Verification of design: exhaustive analysis of executions - Evaluation of test output, runtime monitoring: components can be automatically generated - Applied formalism: Temporal logic